slds-lmu/yahpo_gym/README.md

 The underlying software with additional documentation and background can be found [here](https://github.com/slds-lmu/yahpo_gym/tree/main/yahpo_gym).
 See the [module Documentation](https://slds-lmu.github.io/yahpo_gym/) for more info.

-- **Problem Variety**: Optimization problems in YAHPO Gym stem from diverse Hyperparameter Optimization scenarios on tabular as well as image data
+- **Problem Variety**: Optimization problems in YAHPO Gym stem from diverse Hyperparameter Optimization scenarios on tabular as well as image data.
 - **Multi-Fidelity**: Allows for simulating low-fidelity approximations to the real target values to simulate multi-fidelity HPO.
 - **Multi-Objective**: Benchmarks usually contain multiple objectives: performance metrics, runtime and memory consumption allowing for multi-objective and resource aware HPO.